• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Stages of dental implant infection

 Tooth implant infection can be described in two stages.
-The first is referred to as peri-implant mucositis.
+The first is called peri-implant mucositis.
 When left untreated, it can transform into a more serious condition, peri-implantitis.

 Both progress similarly to gum disease but may develop more rapidly.
 This is because the attachment of an implant is less durable than that of a natural tooth.
 Signs can even occur years after implant placement.